HolyDoggo01/SpaceshipBuild/README.md

 **Recent update:**
+- added sounds!
-- added energy mechanics: now weapons use energy while shooting and enemies drop energy orbs that restore your energy
+- added health orbs that restore your health
-- added lasers!
+- added high score save mechanics: now it will save data on your computer
-- major optimization
+- major bugfixes